 If there was a balance in 240-Prepaid Expenses on June 30, it was entered on line 8 in debit column (a).
 The following adjustment assumes when you prepaid expenses, you recorded the payment as an asset using the 240 account.
 Determine what amount prepaid has not expired on June 30.
 Subtract the unexpired amount from the balance of the Prepaid Expenses column.
 Record the difference is an expenditure of this year.
-On the workshe

-In the records: On the worksheet:

 Debit: 802 Expenditures (XXX-XXX-XXXX-XXX

 any appropriate line item) (Line 55, col. b)

 Credit: 240 Prepaid Expenses (Line 8, column c)